-For the fall 2023 semester, NEU 301 has two different sections.
+For the spring 2024 semester, NEU 302 will be offered as two different sections.

 - Section 001 will be offered as a hybrid course with an in-person meeting once weekly on Wednesdays.
-This section is for students that are looking for an in-person component to the course and the ability to interact with their peers and instructors face-to-face. - Section 730 will be offered as an online asynchronous course.
+This section is for students that are looking for an in-person component to the course and the ability to interact with their peers and instructors face-to-face.
+Attendance will be recorded each Wednesday for both in-person and Zoom attendance. - Section 730 will be offered as an online asynchronous course.
 This section is for students that only wish to take this course as an online course.
 Assignments between the two sections are the same.

-\If you are interested in switching sections, please contact Dr. Hedges
+If you are interested in switching sections, please contact Dr. Hedges